 The learner’s Knowledge, Skills and Behaviour outcomes will be assessed en-route to the final synoptic End Point Assessment.

 The programme consists of the following:

-- Functional skills in Maths at Level 1 (consisting of a test, unless you can provide a valid exemption)
+- Functional skills in maths at Level 1 (consisting of a test, unless a valid exemption can be provided)

-- Functional skills in English at Level 1 (consisting of 2 tests, reading and writing and an assessment in speaking and listening, unless you can provide a valid exemption)
+- Functional skills in English at Level 1 (consisting of 2 tests, reading and writing and an assessment in speaking and listening, unless a valid exemption can be provided)